 3. Dealing with non-compliance– Non-compliance has never been the focus of GCP as the focus has always been on ensuring compliance.
 Now GCP states that the sponsor should perform a root cause analysis and implement a CAPA and emphasises the need to inform Regulatory authorities of any serious breaches!

 4. Sponsor CRO oversight- the fact that CROs are being used by sponsors is nothing new.
 The responsibility has always been with the sponsor.
 ICH has added that the sponsor should maintain oversite and document approval if their services are being subcontracted.

 5. Electronic recorded keeping– Obviously in 1996 electronic record keeping wasn’t the thing it is today, so ICH have update the guidelines to match this.
 They have added some extra words/phrases in the glossary such as ‘validation of computerised systems’.
 It also emphasises the need for maintaining SOPs when using electronic systems to ensure data integrity during software updates or data migration etc.

 Nearly there… bear with me…

 Last but not least.

-So there you have it.
+So, there you have it.
 ICH GCP E6 R2 addendum in a nutshell.
-If you want any further information or you have realised your due an update.
-Perhaps your new to GCP.
-Whatever your reason….
-Head over to our interactive e-learning course for a fun quick and easy way to further your knowledge and keep you GCP certificate up to date!
+If you want any further information, or you have realised you’re due an update.
+Perhaps you’re new to GCP.
+Whatever your reason, head over to our interactive e-learning course for a fun, quick and easy way to further your knowledge and keep your GCP certificate up to date!